-These are the best water blasters to make your summer water fights more fun.
+These are some of the best water blasters to make your summer water fights more fun.

 Nerf Super Soaker Hydro Frenzy